jwiddison/conference-notes/react-conf-2018.md

 Also, it abstracts some of the animation away from you and automates it.

+## ⚡️ Talks

+#### What's new in create-react-app V2
+- PostCSS
+- Sass and CSS Modules support out of the box!
+- Aaaand... a bunch of other stuff on the create react app blog
+- TypeScript support is coming TODAY!
+Available as a cli option!

+#### Components as units of work
+- You can use components as more than just containers for presentation logic
+- They can be containers for abstracting other functionality too!

+#### 5 Animations You Should Know and Use
+- Hover - Makes something seem clickable.
+Can make things seem important too.
+- Sticky (`position: fixed`).
+Not sure this is an animation, but love it!
+- Loading animations
+- Sliding - translate x and y
+- Opacity - fade in / out

+#### Render Props + Pure Components maybe = problems???
+(Not his actual title)
+- Dude moved FAST through his talk.
+And it was a little tough for me to follow, honestly.
+The post-lunch tired is starting to kick in.

+#### Better Living Through Git Hooks
+- The `.git` directory has a lot of cool things you didn't know about in it!
+- The `.git/hooks/` directory can be super useful for keeping things clean
+- She owns [thatpersonfromthething.com](https://thatpersonfromthething.com) and it redirects to her personal site.

 ## GraphQL without GraphQL - Backend Agnostic GraphQL inspired Queries For Colocating Data Requests With Components - [Conor Hastings](https://twitter.com/stillconor)

 TODO